Overview

 Here, we have used 2 Dockerfiles for developing the python application:

 - Dockerfile under python-c-app/dev/ pulls a docker base image and installs the toolchain, python pip and python development package.
+This is used for building a platform dependent python module.

-- Dockerfile under python-c-app pulls a docker base image, copies the python application, built module and installs runtime required packages
+- Dockerfile under python-c-app pulls a docker base image, copies the python application, built module and installs runtime required packages for the application.

 Implementing a python application